How Dynamic Rendering Can Help With SEO

 Which Sites Are Preferable For Dynamic Rendering

-• Large sites with rapidly changing content that requires quick indexing
+• Large websites with rapidly changing content that require fast indexing to stay relevant in search results.

 What Is the Best Way to Implement Dynamic Rendering?